thebrewergame/website/README.md

 ## Special thanks

-[Adnan "Aridan" Bukvic](https://aridan.net/), aka @actuallyaridan, for making the site possible by modernizing the code and pulling it out of 1992 in appearance
+[Adnan "Aridan" Bukvic](https://aridan.net/), aka actuallyaridan, for making the site possible by modernizing the code and pulling it out of 1992 in appearance